 A new way of thinking

 A core element of this ‘reset’ in the methods of recruitment has evolved out of the changing demands of the selection criteria.
-As the skills gap has widened, the reliance on a specific set of qualifications has narrowed the amount of choice, essentially barring the way in for many competent applicants.
+The skills gap has widened, and is expected to keep on widening as 20% of the engineering workforce are expected to retire by 2026.
+The reliance on a specific set of qualifications has narrowed the amount of choice, essentially barring the way in for many competent applicants.
 Widening the selection criteria to skill sets means that engineering firms are essentially deflating reliance on degree requirements and removing barriers to engineering jobs that may well have been out of the reach of otherwise competent and capable candidates.
+Whilst, there is an obvious skills gap within engineering, there is too a knowledge shortage amongst boys and girls who are looking to pursue a career in engineering as only 42% of boys and 31% of girls know how to pursue a career in engineering.

 What does a skill set demonstrate?